DavidJCobb/pokeemerald/README.md

 * The makefile is adjusted to allow for deeper folder hierarchies for `*.h` and `*.c` files.
 * `item.c` is modified so that saving item quantities as 10-bit numbers doesn't break the game's encryption of them (i.e. the six truncated bits are lopped off during the re-encryption step).
 * `save.h` and `save.c` are rewritten.
 The original code mapped RAM regions to sector IDs, whereas the rewrite maps sector IDs to functions that perform reading and writing of bitpacked data.
    * A lot of code has been de-duplicated as well.
-The effects of this on multiplayer link saves have not been tested.
+I haven't tested what effect this will have on multiplayer link saves.
 * Tons of struct definitions in `global.h`, `pokemon.h`, and other files have been modified to `#include` generated struct member lists.
+The goal is to ensure a "single source of truth" for the contents of all savegame-relevant structs, save for those that the generator can't actually produce yet (i.e. named union types).
 * My bitstream functions, for reading and writing bitpacked data, are included in `lu/bitstreams.h` and `lu/bitstreams.c`.
+* Generated code can be found in `lu/generated/`.

 XML files used for the purposes of codegen are stored in the `lu-data/codegen-xml/` directory.
-In general, "Lu" is used as as prefix for most of the changed content.
+In general, "Lu" is used as as prefix for most of the changed content. **Code generation is not part of the normal build process, since that runs in Linux and the code generator is built for Windows.
+If you modify anything that gets generated, you need to re-run the code generator manually.**

 In tests, early-game savedata seems to save and load properly.
 Late-game savedata is not tested, though the late-game data looks pretty normal when using the codegen system's built-in save dumper to analyze an early savegame.